vippsas/vipps-partner-api/vipps-partner-api-quick-start.md

 Send request Get sales unit details based on MSN
 ```

-If necessary, update `orgno` in the environment.
+If necessary, update `msn` in the environment.

 </TabItem>
 <TabItem value="curl">